DigitalNZ/supplejack/index.md

 Supplejack is a Ruby on Rails platform for managing the harvesting and manipulation of data, typically metadata about collection items.
 It was originally developed to manage the sourcing of collection metadata for the [DigitalNZ](http://www.digitalnz.org/) aggregation service, and has grown to a platform that can manage millions of records from hundreds of data sources.

 Its main purpose is to manage the process of fetching data from remote sources, mapping data to a standard data schema, managing any quality control or enrichment processes, and surfacing the standardised data via a public API.
-Find out [more about its features](/supplejack/about.html) and review the [architecture](/supplejack/architecture.html).
+Find out [more about its features](/supplejack/about.html),  review the [architecture](/supplejack/architecture.html) and join our [Google Group](https://groups.google.com/forum/?hl=en#!forum/supplejack).

 ### Introduction to Supplejack